How To Visit The Hospital De La Santa Creu I Sant Pau This Year

 Edifici d’Administració

-The Administration Building (in Catalan, Edifici d’Administració) is the largest, tallest, and most richly decorated building in the Hospital de la Santa Creu i Sant Pau.
-That can be seen right away on the Main Façade: the door arches, with blue and white tiles; the stone columns, with relief figures; the neo-gothic windows, with modernist stained glass; and the iconographic elements (crosses, coats of arms, gargoyles, statues of saints and angels, etc.).
+The Administration Building (in Catalan, Edifici d’Administració) is the largest, tallest, and most ornate structure in the Hospital de la Santa Creu i Sant Pau.
+Its Main Façade features tiled arches, sculpted columns, neo-Gothic stained-glass windows, and symbols like crosses, coats of arms, and gargoyles.

 Façana Principal (or Façana Sud)